Skip to main content

 Rollout pace

-• Scheduled Release domains: Extended rollout (potentially longer than 15 days for feature visibility) starting on April 1, 2024
+• Rapid and Scheduled Release domains: Extended rollout (potentially longer than 15 days for feature visibility) starting on April 25, 2024.
+We anticipate rollout to take around six weeks to complete.

 Availability